Tradestation Short Selling Fees

 TradeStation Short Selling Summary

-TradeStation gives customers several ways to make bearish trades on stocks with low transaction costs.
-With simulated trading, you can practice order types and trading methods.
+TradeStation customers have multiple ways to make bearish bets on stocks with minimal transaction costs.
+And with simulated trading, it’s easy to practice different order forms and trade types.

 About the Author